top of page

 It is of course possible that the motion will be amended in an attempt to make it clear whether or not the relationships in question are sexually intimate.
 However, an amendment that speaks of celibate relationships is unlikely to pass in the House of Laity or the House of Clergy, while one that refers to sexual intimacy would make things even harder for the House of Bishops.

 Andrew Goddard hopes that it might be possible to, "discern a form of words for a motion that could clarify where there is a wider consensus than we have yet acknowledged."
-This may be wishful thinking, but suggestions of such a motion would be welcomed in the comments.
+This may be wishful thinking, but suggestions of appropriate wording would be welcomed in the comments.

 If words cannot be found, the wisest course of action for Synod might just be to debate the motion as it now stands and then call for a count of the whole Synod for a move to next business.
 That would allow the arguments to be made and leave the decision to those elected to the next General Synod in the autumn.